datacarpentry/python-ecology-lesson/_episodes/04-data-types-and-format.md

 same `surveys.csv` dataset that we've used in previous lessons.

 ~~~
+# Make sure pandas is loaded
+import pandas as pd

 # Note that pd.read_csv is used because we imported pandas as pd
 surveys_df = pd.read_csv("data/surveys.csv")
 ~~~